MICHIGAN CITY ESTATE PLANNING ATTORNEY

 REDUCE ESTATE TAXES

-In Indiana, there are no state estate taxes, but you still must abide by federal estate tax law — and federal estate taxes can be significant.
+In Michigan City and throughout the state of Indiana, there are no state estate taxes, but you still must abide by federal estate tax law — and federal estate taxes can be significant.
 An attorney will make sure that, if you qualify for federal estate taxes, you follow the rules accordingly.
 But an experienced estate planning attorney will also make sure your estate plan is put together to reduce or avoid taxes altogether through the use of things like trusts or other advanced estate planning techniques.

 Beneficiaries — whether they are family members or other loved ones or even entities like charities — will not be protected if your estate plan is not strategic and fool-proof.
 An airtight estate plan will protect: